tudocomp/tudocomp/www/pages/gsoc.md

 The following collection consists of our project ideas we propose for GSoC 2017.
 If you have further project ideas and/or want to discuss some of our proposed projects please contact us by email (tudocomp.cs@lists.tu-dortmund.de).
-You can also subscribe and follow the discussions on the [https://mailman.tu-dortmund.de/mailman/listinfo/tudocomp.cs](mailing list) to see what is going on.
+You can also subscribe and follow the discussions on the [mailing list](https://mailman.tu-dortmund.de/mailman/listinfo/tudocomp.cs) to see what is going on.

 ### Review of Coding Strategies